tryolabs/react-examples/dnd/README.md

 });
 ```

-Now we define the component we can drop objects into.
+Next we define the component we can drop objects into.
 The `Bin` component has a
 list of dropped items in its state, and an `addItem` method which takes the name
 of an item to add to that list.